(I may earn a small commission from the products mentioned in this post.)

 Instead, concentrate on managing your pain level so that you can fully concentrate on you rehabilitation and physical therapy.
 Manage swelling and be proactive to ensure your new knee doesn’t become infected.

-Good management after surgery will help reduce bruising!
+Good management on your part after surgery will help reduce bruising!